The Secret Barrister: Subsequent books

 In 2020 the Secret Barrister published Fake Law: The Truth About Justice in an Age of Lies.
 A third book, Nothing but the Truth, was published in 2022 and serialised as BBC Radio 4's Book of the Week in April.
+The author's first work of fiction (published under the pseudonym S. J. Fleet) was the 2025 novel The Cut Throat Trial.